qualbyy/SimpleDLP/README.md

 **Troubleshooting tips:**
 - If the app complains that a command or dependency is missing, please install it manually using your OS’s package manager.
 - Double-check file permissions (`chmod +x`) if shortcuts or scripts won’t execute.
-- For detailed error output and logs, run `python gui.py` from the terminal.
+- For detailed error output and logs, run `python <name of script>.py` from the terminal.

 ---